jameszhangcn/vppEventNotify/README.md

 # How to add a event in VPP plugin
 Note: this verify base on the VPP version 20.05

+In this document, we will talk about adding event notification in VPP, and use the govpp client to interaction with it.

 In Vpp, thers are 3 types of message exchanges: